IT2GO-Gloria/UnitConvertWeb/README.md

 * A user can keep going between the conversion pages and do other conversions or quit.

 ### Future Phases should:
+* Change this from an HTML, CSS app to an Angular app.
+* In Angular, add a header with the navigation to be the same on all pages.
+* In Angular, disable the navigation for the page user is currently on.
 * Add more conversions,
 * Allow conversions to go both ways,
 * Add sections like: money conversions, baking conversions, etc.